 What does a slice of Germany look like in Africa?
-Read on with this post by Dale of The Maritime Explorer to find out about our stop in the German-influenced city of Swakopmund on our tour of Namibia.
+Read on with this post by Dale of The Maritime Explorer to find out about our stop in the German-influenced city of Swakopmund Namibia, on our tour of this fascinating country.

 It’s moving day on Adventures Abroad’s tour of Namibia.
 We are relocating from the sweltering heat of the Namib Desert where we have spent the last two days exploring the amazing sights at Sossusvlei to the cold and foggy Skeleton Coast.
 Our destination is the small city of Swakopmund which I am told resembles more a place on Germany’s North Sea coast than one in sub-Saharan Africa.
 Frankly, I’m skeptical, but I’ll keep an open mind.
 Won’t you come along and find out if my skepticism is warranted or maybe discover that Swakopmund is the real German deal?

 However, first we have a long way to go.
 Leaving the luxury and heat of Kulala Desert Lodge behind, we head north on the dusty and bumpy Namibian road to the small crossroads hamlet of Solitaire where we stop for a bathroom break.
 It appears to me that Solitaire is a place where trucks and cars come to die.

 This roadster must have been something in its prime.